cleavr/cleaverdocs/content/guides/adonis.md

 After the site has successfully installed, you'll now need to create a web app and deploy out your app.

-In the web app section, you'll notice that a new web app was automatically created after the Nuxt site was added.
+In the web app section, you'll notice that a new web app was automatically created after the Adonis site was added.
 This is a basic web app shell that you can use to complete the setup of your web app.
 Click on **Complete Setup** on the web app.

 <base-info>